docker/docs/language/golang/run-containers.md

 ## Prerequisites

-Work through the steps to build a Go image in [Build your Go image](build-images.md).
+Work through the steps to dockerize a Go application in [Build your Go image](build-images.md).

 ## Overview

-In the previous module we created our sample application and then we created a Dockerfile that we used to create an image.
-We created our image using the command `docker build`.
-Now that we have an image, we can run that image and see if our application is running correctly.
+In the previous module we created a `Dockerfile` for our example application and then we created our Docker image using the command `docker build`.
+Now that we have the image, we can run that image and see if our application is running correctly.

 A container is a normal operating system process except that this process is isolated and has its own file system, its own networking, and its own isolated process tree separate from the host.